varletjs/varlet-ute/docs/home.en-US.md

 ### Special thanks

-Special thanks to `haoziqaq` for the visual support of our component library documentation site, so as to help us continue to evolve.
+Special thanks to `haoziqaq` for the visual support of our component library documentation site, to help us continue to evolve.